fevangelista/VMDCube/README.md

 ## Tutorials

-See [the VMDCube introductory tutorial](https://github.com/fevangelista/VMDCube/blob/main/tutorials/vmdcube_tutorial.ipynb) for how to use VMDCube in Jupyter notebooks.
+See [the VMDCube introductory tutorial](https://github.com/fevangelista/VMDCube/blob/main/tutorials/vmdcube_tutorial.ipynb) for how to use VMDCube in Jupyter notebooks and available rendering options.